Prepare for module enrolment

 These modules may form part of your course and must be taken for you to be able to progress with your course or be eligible for award.
 Compulsory modules contain the essential parts of your course.

-You do not need to enrol for these as you are automatically enrolled on them.
+You do not need to enrol on these as you are automatically enrolled on them.

 Optional modules